gwenblum/Tech-Community-1/234-containerized-apm-with-java-app-and-config-on-gke/README.md

 - **SaaS Psockets Server host** in the variable RVBD_ANALYSIS_SERVER, for example *psockets.my_environment.aternity.com*
 - **Image Path** in the deployment section replacing the token {cookbook-233 image}, for example: *europe-west9-docker.pkg.dev/aternity-cookbooks/aternity-apm/cookbook-233:latest*

-2. Find the ConfigMap *aternity-apm-userdata-config* and paste the **content of the configuration file (.json)** into data definition of configuration.json.
+2. Find the ConfigMap *aternity-apm-userdata-config* and paste the **content of the APM configuration file (.json)** into the definition of configuration.json data.
 It is one (long) line, for example: *{"configuration": {"instrument.db": true, "instrument.rmi": true, "continuous.tracing.enabled": true, ... }}*

 3. In the Cloud Shell Terminal, execute the following command to deploy the application on Kubernetes.